 Science stimulates and excites children’s curiosity about phenomena and events in the world around them.
 In our science lessons we link direct practical experience with ideas to engage our learners at every level.
 Welly walks form a key part of our science curriculum as we discover changes and events in our local environment.
 Through questioning we develop our ideas and explore theories.
 We discuss science based issues that may affect their own lives, the direction of society and the future of the world.
 We have been awarded the Primary Science Quality Mark at Silver level for the excellent provision of science in our school.

 Children are taught number and calculation, shape and space and data handling skills.
 Much of our numeracy teaching takes a practical and problem solving approach and the children discover how maths surrounds them in everyday life.
-Children are part of the target setting process and aware of the next steps in their mathematical learning journeys.
+Teaching and Learning provides opportunities for daily arithmetic ensuring learning is continually revisited, so pupils have strong foundations in fundamental Mathematical skills.

 Literacy is a skill for life and its value can be seen throughout the curriculum as well as in daily lessons.
 We encourage a love of reading and surround the children with an excellent variety of books both in the classroom and in the well stocked library.
 Our Creative Curriculum ensureswriting skills are developed through all subjects.
 All children take part in a school performance each year and we run poetry and debating events to help build the children’s confidence in speaking & listening which are enjoyed by all.